rozelie/Baseball-Stats/README.md

   - define and describe statistics in class docstrings
     - dynamically update README.md with statistics defintions

+- data download
+  - Add "Full Period" option to "Select Year" dropdown
+  - Add "All Teams" option to "Select Team" dropdown
+  - If "All Teams" is selected, only give an option for a data download
+    - same data as current data download, but add year and team name columns

 - stats
   - per team per season
     - win percentage